How Long Do Peace Lily Flowers Bloom? (And How To Care)

 Avoid keeping them in a dark room, unless you have supplemental lighting.

-Peace lilies need to get enough light in order to thrive and produce blooms, but they don’t want too much direct sunlight on them.
-Direct sunlight can cause the leaves of peace lilies to burn.
+They need to get enough light in order to thrive and produce blooms, but too much direct sunlight can cause the leaves of peace lilies to burn.

-If you do not get enough light in your home to sustain your peace lily, you can supplement with a grow light.
+If you do not get enough light in your home to sustain your plant, you can supplement with a grow light.
 This need can fluctuate with the time of year and seasons (homes in the Northern hemisphere may benefit from supplement grow lights in winter).

-If your peace lily does not receive enough indirect light, it will not bloom.
+If your plant does not receive enough indirect light, it will not bloom.
 This is one of the most common reasons for lack of blooms.

 We have grown peace lilies in a variety of different lighting conditions.
 One peace lily in a bathroom with an east-facing windows, and it received lots of indirect morning light (about 6 hours).
 This peace lily thrived and produced flowers.
 We had another peace lily that grew in a downstairs living room with a few windows.
 This plant received diffused afternoon light.
 This plant had healthy green leaves, but did not bloom.